kencodest/git-github/README.md

 # git-github
-This repository has been created for learning purposes
+This repository has been created for learning purposes.